IvankoRambo/mean-blog/README.md

 # mean-blog

-_A typical minimalistic blog based on MEAN architecture just for fun_
+_A typical minimalistic blog based on MEAN structure just for fun_

 # V1.0
 ### Structure and feature set